dustyroom-studio/quibli-doc/_docs/foliage-generator.md

   1. Adjust needed parameters or load a preset.
 The explanation of the parameters can be found [below](#parameters-of-the-foliage-generator);
   1. Click _Export Mesh_ button;
   1. Locate an exported model in the export target folder.
-The path to this folder is set in the _File Name Prefix_ parameter in [Generation Parameters](#generation-parameters);
+The path to this folder is set in the _Folder Path_ parameter in [Parameters of Export](#parameters-of-export);
   1. Add this model in your scene (it looks pink);
   1. Apply the material to it.